After blizzard of criticism over Mexico trip, Senator Ted Cruz flies back to frozen Texas | Politics

 After blizzard of criticism over Mexico trip, Senator Ted Cruz flies back to frozen Texas

-U.S. Senator Ted Cruz flew into a storm of criticism on Thursday after leaving his home state of Texas in the grips of a deadly deep freeze, for a family holiday jaunt to the Mexican resort city of Cancun he said he took to please his young daughters.
+U.S. Senator Ted Cruz flew into a storm of criticism on Thursday after leaving his home state of Texas in the grip of a deadly deep freeze, for a family holiday jaunt to the Mexican resort of Cancun he said he took to please his young daughters.

-After his travels were reported, the 50-year-old Republican lawmaker prepared to board a flight home while his Senate office issued a statement saying he was continuing to work for his constituents.
-"With school canceled for the week, our girls asked to take a trip with friends," Cruz said in the statement.

-"Wanting to be a good dad, I flew down with them last night and am flying back this afternoon.
-My staff and I are in constant communication with state and local leaders to get to the bottom of what happened in Texas."
-Cruz, viewed as a presidential hopeful in 2024, faced calls for his resignation from Democrats after photos emerged on social media showing him in an airport line, in a passenger lounge, aboard an airliner and departing an airport in Mexico.

-"Everyone in public service can do like the people of Texas are doing right now in helping one another," Dallas County Judge Clay Jenkins told MSNBC when asked about Cruz.
-"We need to be here, we need to be in the battle, we need to be helping Texans."
+"It was obviously a mistake.
+In hindsight, I wouldn't have done it," the 50-year-old Republican told reporters as he returned to Houston.
+Cruz said he had planned to stay through the weekend, but had second thoughts "almost the moment I sat down on the plane."

+In text messages obtained by American Bridge, a Democratic political group, Cruz's wife Heidi asked neighbors whether they wanted to accompany the family to Cancun.
+"Anyone can or want to leave for the week?" she wrote, noting that rooms at the city's Ritz Carlton cost "$309 plus tax."

 Cruz, who ran unsuccessfully for president in 2016, won re-election to the Senate in 2018 by eking out a victory over Democrat Beto O'Rourke by less than 3 percentage points.
 He is not due to run again until 2024.

-"Guess which US Senator from Texas flew to Cancun while the state was freezing to death and having to boil water?" tweeted Gene Wu, a Democrat in the Texas House of Representatives.
-National Democrats sought to use the controversy in an appeal to Texas voters in 2022 U.S. House races.

-"Texas, you deserve so much better!
-Upgrade your representation starting in ‘22!" tweeted Democratic National Committee Chairman Jaime Harrison.
+In December, Cruz criticized Austin, Texas, mayor Stephen Adler on Twitter for taking a trip to Mexico in December while telling others not to travel during the pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)